What are tipping points?

 As there are many potential tipping and they inter-reinforcing risks for a planetary catastrophe this alone argues for the development of the rapid planetary emergency response capacity.

 The ultimate tipping point caused by industrial GHG global warming would be so-called 'runaway' global warming/ rapid global warming, abrupt global change, irreversible global climate change, in the science terms.
 This is a self accelerating multiple amplifying (mainly Arctic) feedback situation.
-Research published on 30 July 2013 suggests that, though unlikely, this could happen.
+Research published on 30 July 2013 suggests that this could happen.

 CLIMATE EMERGENCY INSTITUTE